 Advice from the Institute for Academic Development

 You may find attending one of our open or programme-specific workshop a useful way of picking up information and advice about studying.
+Our workshops cover a range of topics such as reading, academic writing, dissertation and research projects, and exam revision and strategies.

 Study skills consultations